viperleed/viperleed/doc/content/calc/sections/initialization.rst

 7. Check whether a :ref:`PHASESHIFTS` file is present and consistent with the structure and settings.
 If not, and a phase-shifts calculation utility is available, generate new phase shifts automatically.
-8. Generate the :ref:`BEAMLIST`, :ref:`experiment_symmetry`, and, if not
-    provided by the user, :ref:`IVBEAMS` files.
+8. Generate the :ref:`BEAMLIST`, :ref:`patterninfo`, and, if not provided by the user, :ref:`IVBEAMS` files.
 9. Create the :file:`original_inputs` directory in which all files used to start the calculation are stored.
 This way it is possible to look up the used settings, even if, for example, the PARAMETERS file was altered by the user during the run.